zkxs/jinx/docs/faq.md

 For even more ways to link roles, including distinguishing between versions of a product, see the [role management commands](command-reference.md#role-management-commands).

-### I've re-organized my roles.
-Can Jinx automatically fix the role grants?
+### I've changed my product→role links.
+Will Jinx automatically update granted roles?

-Partially.
-Jinx _never_ removes roles from users, so you'll have to handle that yourself.
-You can run `/grant_missing_roles` and Jinx will re-check that role against your current links, granting it to anyone who should have it.
+Jinx _never_ removes roles, so any roles granted by Jinx that you want removed will be need to be fixed by you manually.

+To retroactively grant roles using your currently product→role links to users who already have a license activated, simply run `/grant_missing_roles`.
+You can do this for a single role, or omit the role parameter to have Jinx re-check all roles.

 ### Are there plans to add support for other marketplaces?

 Not at this time.
 If the
 [Give Creators the Ability to Manually Assign Licenses](https://jinxxy.canny.io/feature-requests/p/give-creators-the-ability-to-manually-assign-licenses) canny feature request is ever implemented I may revisit this to create some kind of Gumroad -> Jinxxy migration feature.

+### Can I self-host the bot?

+Yes!
+Jinx is fully open source, so you can do whatever you want with it!
+[Self-hosting instructions](self-hosting.md) are available, but please note the process is moderately technical and is neither needed nor recommended for typical users.

 [discord]: https://discord.gg/aKkA6m26f9
 [issues]: https://github.com/zkxs/jinx/issues